 - Add the fish fillets and cilantro, parsley and coriander on top.
 Season with a pinch of salt and pepper again.

-- Pour the coconut milk and add tomato paste.
+- Whisk the tomato paste into the coconut milk until smooth.
+Pour the mixture over the fish and vegetables in the pot.
 Bring to a boil over medium-high heat.
 Then cover, lower the heat to a simmer and cook for 15 minutes, or until the onions are tender and the fish are fully cooked.

 - Taste and adjust seasonings if desired.
 Garnish with chopped fresh cilantro and parsley.
 Serve with rice and salad.